 Otherwise, the leaves might get burnt when they come in contact with sunlight.

-Also, the thick layer of oil will block the pores on the leaves, which are quite essential for the plant’s respiration as well as food production mechanism.
+Also, the thick layer of oil will block the pores on the leaves, which are essential for the plant's respiration and food production mechanism.

 You can prepare a mixture of 50% milk and 50% water and spray it on the leaves.

-It does a great job in cleaning the leaves and bringing back the shine to their surface.
+It does a great job cleaning the leaves and bringing the shine back to their surface.

 You can spray the plant every 2-3 weeks for consistent results.